 How Much Does Assisted Living Cost Per Month in Missouri?

-Monthly pricing varies by city, care level, and proximity to major healthcare systems.
-St. Louis and Kansas City frequently trend toward the higher end of the statewide range, while Springfield, Columbia, and smaller regional markets often reflect more moderate entry-level pricing.
+Monthly pricing varies by city, care level, and community type.
+St. Louis and Kansas City metro communities trend toward the higher end of the statewide range, while smaller regional markets reflect more moderate pricing.

 Assisted Living Costs by City in Missouri

-Missouri’s regional economic diversity produces measurable pricing variation across metropolitan and rural markets.
-The figures below reflect planning ranges consistent with the statewide median of approximately $5,150 per month.
+Missouri’s regional economic diversity creates measurable pricing variation across the state.
+The figures below reflect planning ranges consistent with the statewide median of approximately $5,400 per month.

 CityLow RangeHigh RangeEstimated MedianAnnual Equivalent